mytechnotalent/air-quality-on-led-matrix-new/README.md

 # Air Quality Monitoring App - NEW

-The **Air Quality Monitoring App** displays real-time air quality data from the *AQICN* service on the Arduino UNO Q LED matrix.
+The updated **Air Quality Monitoring App** displays real-time air quality data from the *AQICN* service on the Arduino UNO Q LED matrix.
 It displays air quality levels ranging from "Good" to "Hazardous" using animated face patterns that reflect the current air quality, from smiling to distressed.

 ![Air Quality Monitoring App](assets/docs_assets/aqm-banner.png)